Subject: emotions as guidance for cognition

 Every year, within the United States, 44,000 people violently “reject” modern psychological and pharmaceutical therapy and make a decision to kill…themselves (https://afsp.org/about-suicide/suicide-statistics/).
 What is going wrong with mental wellness in the U.S.?
 Can the mental health community do better?
 What are modern psychological and pharmaceutical therapies missing?
 Let’s take another look at the relationship between mind, body and emotions…

-In contrast to traditional cognitive behavior therapies (CBT) and rational emotive behavior therapy (REBT), emotions are not dysfunctional and in need of regulation because of an emotional problem or disorder.
+In contrast to traditional cognitive based therapies, emotions are not dysfunctional and in need of regulation because of an emotional problem or disorder.
 Emotions are a reflection of cognition and it is these cognitive activities that are maladaptive.
 But cognitive activities are available to the patient and his/her psychologist for manipulation and rehabilitation.
 Emotions have evolved as a feedback system for evaluating cognitive activities.
 And it is this specific relationship that must exist for humanity to have survived evolution.
 Emotions, physiology, and cognition must be integrated within every moment to moment decision making process.

 Cognitive activity can have only two types of emotional responses; those that feel good and those that feel bad.
 Evolution has dictated that mental and physical well-being depends on accentuating behaviors that promote feeling good and avoiding behaviors that feel bad.
 But a ”feels good is good” and a “feels bad is bad” ethics of behavior can be very destructive.
 Therefore, the development of an individual’s “emotional wisdom” as an individual, cultural and societal necessity is also examined within the following paper.